 GRADE 10: English-10 courses (both R and H levels) focus on the theme of the individual within the society.
 Texts include, but are not limited to, Into the Wild, Night, Lord of the Flies, Othello, Anthem, The Color of Water, and Persepolis.
 Students build upon the foundation of ninth grade, further developing their writing and language use skills in narrative, expository, and argumentative modes of expression, with greater independence and sophistication.

 There are no prerequisites for any English courses offered at Nyack High School.
 However, we encourage students to have discussions with their parents, counselors, and English teachers, to consider their prior academic performance in English classes, and to assess the degree to which they actually enjoy the study of English Language Arts, prior to enrolling in advanced-level English classes.

 There is no standardized New York State ELA exam in grades 9 or 10.
-Students will take the New York State Common Core English Regents Exam at the end of grade 11.
+Students will take the NYS English Language Arts Regents Examat the end of grade 11.